-After becoming the winningest first-year head coach in school history (.579/33-24 record) in 2012, Stuedeman followed up with another 33-24 campaign and a second-straight NCAA Tournament bid.
-The Bulldogs capped the year with a selection as an Easton Team of the Year, joining Women’s College World Series participants Florida and Texas.
+After becoming the winningest first-year head coach in school history (.579/33-24 record) in 2012, Stuedeman followed up with another 33-24 campaign and a second-straight NCAA Tournament bid in 2013.
+The 2013 Bulldogs were named an Easton Team of the Year, joining Women’s College World Series participants Florida and Texas.

 Stuedeman guided the pitching staff to a pair of no-hitters in 2013, the most by the program in a year since tossing four in 2006.

 Offensively, Stuedeman’s aggressive approach helped the team tie the program record for stolen bases per game with 2.00 and total the second-most swipes in a campaign in MSU history with 114.
 The approach at the plate translated into a program-record 51 home runs, besting the previous mark by four.

 Prior to the NCAA Tournament, Stuedeman led the Bulldogs to their 12th Southeastern Conference Tournament berth with 12 SEC wins, the most for MSU since 2008.
 For the first time since 2001, MSU swept back-to-back three-game series and won six consecutive conference games.

-Within the state of Mississippi, Stuedeman has shined brightest.
+Within Mississippi, Stuedeman has shined brightest.
 Studeman has yet to lose to an in-state foe during her tenure, including six-straight wins against Ole Miss.

-As an assistant coach since 2001, Stuedeman helped the Tide go 579-150 from 2000-11 (.794), including a sparkling 243-70 record inside the SEC.
+As an assistant coach since 2001, Stuedeman helped the Crimson Tide go 579-150 from 2000-11 (.794), including a sparkling 243-70 record inside the SEC.
 Stuedeman anchored a staff that had an ERA under 2.00 in eight of her 11 campaigns, struck out an average of 485 batters per season and held opponents scoreless in 221 games.
 The 2011 staff led the SEC in ERA, giving Stuedeman’s staff a top-20 ERA nationally in five of the previous six seasons before she left Alabama.

 Stuedeman coached six All-American pitchers with 11 All-America and All-SEC honors while in Tuscaloosa.
 Under her instruction, Tide pitchers registered 23 no-hitters, including three perfect games.
 Three times Stuedeman coached the SEC Pitcher of the Year, while racking up 19 SEC Pitcher of the Week honors.
 She also coached two SEC Freshman of the Year and one SEC Tournament Most Valuable Player.